CausticCatastrophe/avg_color_palette_sampler/README.md

 8. **Copy Color to Clipboard:**
    - Click on a color in the palette to copy its hexadecimal value to the clipboard.

+9. **Save Palette to Text File:**
+   - Click the "Save Palette" button to save the palette to a text file.
+Each color will be saved in hexadecimal format, one per line.

+10. **Save Palette as Image:**
+    - Click the "Save Palette as Image" button to save the palette as a PNG image.
+Each color will be displayed as a wide rectangle bar with the hexadecimal value written next to it.

 ## Troubleshooting